-If you have free time from the end of March until the end of June, why not sneak away for a few weeks & head down to Southern Africa for an exhilarating exploration through Namibia’s pristine wilderness in one of our beautifully turned out Land Rovers?
-Space, sunshine and spectacular scenery; the perfect way to escape while our weather sorts itself out.
+Escape the Christmas crowds and head down to Namibia this winter for two weeks travelling through pristine wilderness in one of our beautifully turned out Land Rovers.
+Space, sunshine and spectacular scenery; the perfect way to relax while the shoppers sort themselves out.
 Namibia has been voted as No. 6 in the New York Times' list of 'must visit' destinations in 2014!

 Explore Sossusvlei, Swakopmund, Spitzkoppe, Damaraland, Etosha and Naukluft on this 2 week self drive.

-For a remarkable £1,876 per person based on two people sharing your holiday includes six nights in lodges and seven nights camping and a fully equipped Safari Drive Land Rover for the duration of your trip.
+For a remarkable £1,896.00 per person based on two people sharing a vehicle, your holiday includes six nights in lodges, seven nights camping and a fully equipped Safari Drive Land Rover for the duration of your trip.
 International flights are not included, but call us for great deals with Air Namibia and South African Airways.
 Return flights start from c. £800 per person (ex London Heathrow).

 Call 01488 71140 for more information from our Namibia specialists and to book.